Zombies in Resident Evil: Development

-The director of the first entry in the Resident Evil series of video games, Shinji Mikami, cited The Evil Dead and The Texas Chain Saw Massacre as influences for his work within the Resident Evil franchise.
-To explain the origins of zombies within the Resident Evil universe, Mikami chose a virus as the infectious agent or pathogen which turn humans into zombies; during an interview with IGN, Mikami recall "feeling excited by the new idea that a virus—a real enemy that can't be seen by humans—would cause tremendous fear in people".
-Mikami chose a fixed camera perspective and the implementation of tank controls, which he conceded to be awkward in movement but nevertheless insisted that it was the only method he could think of at the time that could make a horror game work: he explained that in this way the player could not see a zombie coming, yet could still hear its footsteps without knowledge of its exact position.
+Director Shinji Mikami said The Evil Dead and The Texas Chain Saw Massacre influenced the first Resident Evil video game.
+Mikami chose to have an infectious virus create zombies from humans.
+He told IGN that he recalled "feeling excited by the new idea that a virus—a real enemy that can't be seen by humans—would cause tremendous fear in people".
+Mikami chose a fixed camera perspective and tank controls, which he conceded were an awkward way to control movement but was the only method he could think of at the time that could make a horror game work: it meant the player could hear but not see a zombie coming.

-The depiction of zombie behavior changed greatly as the Resident Evil series expanded.
-Later titles released after the original Resident Evil would present an escalation of enemy types, introducing new creatures or reinventing pre-established ones.
-For example, Resident Evil 3 introduced zombies which could sprint and lunge out towards player characters at an unusually rapid pace.
-For Resident Evil 4, Mikami discarded tank controls which previously served the purpose of intensifying a scary experience, and introduced a new enemy type.
-Los Ganados ("The Cattle" in Spanish), which have variously been described as "zombie-like non-zombies" or "very-zombie-like-but-not-officially-zombies" by video game journalists, represented a further evolution of the zombie archetype due to their intelligence and nimbleness.
+The depiction of zombie behavior changed as the Resident Evil series expanded.
+Later titles presented an escalation of enemy types, introducing new creatures or reinventing pre-established ones.
+For example, Resident Evil 3 introduced zombies that could sprint and quickly lunge towards player characters.
+For Resident Evil 4, Los Ganados ("The Cattle" in Spanish), which have variously been described as "zombie-like non-zombies" or "very-zombie-like-but-not-officially-zombies" by video game journalists, represented a further evolution of the zombie archetype due to their intelligence and nimbleness.
 In Mikami's view, the horror genre had since transitioned from a preference for direct, physical horror to quiet, psychological horror.
 He observed that while many players have since developed an immunity to physical horror and the idea of zombies as a scary experience from past decades, in his view nothing scares human beings more than themselves as well as their societies and cultures, which represents a certain horror element that is timeless.